The Bankrate promise

 - The estimated value of the global buy now pay later market grew to $129.7 billion in 2022.
 This market is expected to increase at a CAGR of 49.7 percent through 2030. (xResearch)

 - The average consumer using BNPL owed $883 on their purchases at the time of the study.
 (C+R Research)

 - The number of BNPL users will likely surpass 900 million worldwide by 2027.
 (Juniper Research)

 - BNPL users are considerably more likely to be using credit cards, payday loans and other high-interest loans for their purchases.
 (Consumer Financial Protection Bureau)

 - 67 percent of consumers think BNPL options help them stick to a budget and avoid overspending.
 (Mastercard)

 Buy now, pay later (BNPL) is exactly what it sounds like.
 Rather than paying for the entire cost of an item upon purchasing it, you pay for it in monthly installments.
 Some credit card issuers offer their own BNPL services, though there are also independent BNPL companies.

-The structure of BNPL programs varies.
-Usually, the plan is interest-free for a standard timeline of four installments, and thereafter customers have to pay interest.
-Sometimes there are fees for late payments, and sometimes there aren’t.
+The structure of BNPL programs can vary by quite a bit.
+Usually, the plan is interest-free for a standard timeline of four installments; thereafter, customers have to pay interest.
+However, there are sometimes fees for late payments, or payment plans that extend significantly longer.